mazzinno/Doc-Appointment/README.md

 ### User Management:
 **Registration and Login:**
 - **Expand the Registration and Login Form:**
   - Create user interfaces for registration and login.
+FR BCK
   - Implement validation of form fields (email, password).
+BCK

 - **Configure Authentication:**
   - Use libraries like JWT to handle user authentication.
+BCK
   - Store session tokens securely.
+BCK

 - **Managing Mistakes and Successes:**
   - Show appropriate messages on error or success during registration or login.
+FR BCK

 ### Profile Management:
 **Patient Profiles:**
 - **Create the Profile Interface:**
   - Develop a page to display and update patients' personal information.
+FR BCK

 - **Implement Profile Update:**
   - Ensure validation and storage of updated information.
+BCK
   - Handle errors and update confirmations.
+BCK

 **Doctor Profiles:**
 - **Create the Profile Interface:**
   - Develop a page to display and update doctors' professional details.
+FR BCK

 - **Implement Profile Update:**
   - Ensure validation and storage of updated information.
+BCK
   - Handle errors and update confirmations.
+BCK

 ### Appointment Scheduling:
 **Search and Filter:**
 - **Developing the Search System:**
   - Create a React interface for patients to search for doctors using filters like specialty, location, availability, and rating.
+FR BCK

 **Booking Appointments:**
 - **Create the Booking Interface:**
   - Develop an interface for viewing doctor availability and booking appointments.
+FR BCK
   - Validate and store booking information.
+FR BCK

 **Rescheduling and Cancellation:**
 - **Implement Rescheduling and Cancellation:**
   - Allow patients to reschedule or cancel appointments.
+FR BCK
   - Send automated notifications to doctors about changes.
+FR BCK

 ### Appointment Management:
 **Doctor Dashboard:**
 - **Develop the Doctor Dashboard:**
   - Create a dashboard for doctors to view and manage upcoming appointments.
+FR BCK
   - Implement functionalities for approving, declining, or suggesting alternative times for appointments.
+FR BCK

 **Appointment Details:**
 - **Create the Appointment Details Page:**
   - Develop a page to display detailed information about each appointment.
+FR BCK
   - Enable doctors to add notes and observations.
+FR BCK

 ### Notification System:
 **Send Notifications:**
 - **Appointment Reminders:**
   - Generate and send automated reminders to patients and doctors.
+FR BCK

 - **Status Updates:**
   - Notify patients and doctors of changes in appointment status (confirmed, canceled, rescheduled).
+FR BCK

 ### Feedback and Rating System:
 **Client to Doctor Feedback:**
 - **Develop Feedback Interface:**
   - Create an interface for patients to rate and review doctors after appointments.
+FR BCK
   - Allow doctors to view and respond to feedback.
+FR BCK

 ### Administrative Control:
 **User Management:**
 - **Develop Admin Tools:**
   - Create tools for admins to manage user accounts (activation, deactivation, role assignments).
+FR BCK

 **Appointment Oversight:**
 - **Monitor and Manage Appointments:**
   - Develop functionalities for admins to monitor and manage appointments across the platform.
+FR BCK

 ### External API Integration:
 **Secure API Communication:**
 - **Implement Authentication and Authorization:**
   - Implement token-based (JWT) or OAuth authentication mechanisms.
+BCK
   - Manage permissions and roles to control access to various parts of the API using middleware in Express.js.
+BCK